bcgov/NotifyBC/docs/docs/miscellaneous/memory-dump.md

 Heap.20240513.114015.22037.0.001.heapsnapshot
 ```

-The output is the file name of the memory dump.
+The output is the file name of the memory dump at application root.
 The dump file can be loaded by, for example, Chrome DevTools.

 _fileName_ query parameter can be used to specify the file path and name